ahme-dev/journalv/README.md

 # JournalV

-App for journaling your days and dreams, being made with Electron and Vue, using [this template](https://github.com/Deluze/electron-vue-template).
+App for journaling your days and dreams, being made with ~~Electron~~ Tauri and Vue.

 - Add entries for your days to the journal.
 - Do dream journaling and keep the contents of your dreams.